prabinpebam/figma-liquid-glass/README.md

 ### Creating an Element
 1. **Open the Liquid Glass plugin**.
 2. **Adjust parameters** using the sliders to your preference.
-3. **Click "Create Liquid Glass"**.
+3. **Click "Create"**.
 A new element will appear on your canvas.

 ### Editing an Element
 1. **Select a Liquid Glass element** on the Figma canvas.
 2. The plugin UI will automatically update to show its current settings.
 3. **Adjust sliders** in the plugin to see the effect change in real-time.
 4. **Move, resize, or change the corner radius** of the main frame directly on the canvas.
 The effect will automatically update.

+### Batch Updating
+- **Click "Update All"** in the plugin panel to refresh every Liquid Glass element on the page.
+This is useful after making significant changes to the background content.

 ### Layer Naming Convention
 Applied effects use this naming format: